 6) Inadequate Onboarding

 Due to the high turnover factor, call centers often find themselves in a position of rushing new recruits straight to work and expecting them to be productive from the start.
 An expectation that can lead to the onboarding phase being neglected entirely.
 When a company fails to embrace the onboarding process it can lead to a negative impact on your workforce.
 Your onboarding process should be used to both generate enthusiasm and provide new hires with the tools they need to succeed in the long term.
 It’s the stage where employees learn how to implement best practices, and settle into their new work environment.
-When call centers neglect to set time aside for onboarding, new employees typically find themselves under excessive pressure prematurely, which can lead to burning out and inevitable quitting.
+When call centers neglect to set time aside for onboarding, new employees typically find themselves under excessive pressure prematurely, which can lead to burning out and inevitably quitting.

 How To Tackle It: In an attempt to avoid hiring in a crunch, should focus on anticipating busier times and do your best to hire in advance.
 That way you will have the time to implement a solid onboarding system to help new hires settle in faster and become productive quicker.